MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ::: moniker-end

 ::: moniker range="sc-dpm-2022"

+  >[!NOTE]
+  >- Deduplication support for DPM depends on operating system support.
+Also, the [Data Deduplication](/windows-server/storage/data-deduplication/install-enable) server role must be installed on the DPM server to backup the volume with deduplication enabled.
+  >- We have identified a few issues with backup of deduplicated ReFS volumes.
+We are working on fixing these, and will update this section as soon as we have a fix available.

 | Operating system of protected server | Operating system of DPM server | DPM version | Dedupe support |
 |---|---|---|---|